Osnova: Overview

+Background

 In the Russian Empire expressions of Ukrainian culture and especially language were repeatedly persecuted, for fear that a self-aware Ukrainian nation would threaten the unity of the Empire.

 In 1811, by the Order of the Russian government the Kyiv Mohyla Academy (established in 1632) was closed and outlawed.

 In 1847, the Brotherhood of Sts Cyril and Methodius was terminated.
 The same year Taras Shevchenko was arrested and exiled for ten years, and banned for political reasons from expressing his views.